 - Include eye candy wherever possible.
 The value of a picture on the internet isn't just that it can tell a thousand words; it also captures attention better than anything else.
 Simply attaching an appropriate image or GIF can do wonders;

 - Make being an engaged member of your community meaningful and enjoyable.
 Avoid making your spaces feel like a boring advertisement.
 Instead, prioritize unique, engaging, and exclusive content and conversations.
 When you allow your community members to be themselves, they tend to have more fun.

 Here's how to engage members of your community:

 - Request feedback.
 Do you have an idea for a new product?
 Do you want to enhance your customer service?
 Solicit input from your community.
 Are you stuck for ideas for your next piece of content?
 Ask for feedback!
 Use the information your members have shared to foster trust and loyalty;

 - Fill-in-the-blank questions.
 You can use this format to ask members of your community about their opinions and other topics;

 - This or that posts.
 They can be similar to fill-in-the-blank questions.
 In this case, you would ask your members to see if they prefer option A or B. Both of these community engagement strategies can be great engagement drivers in and of themselves, as people debate why one option is better than the other;

 - Gamify community engagement.
 Gamification is the process of transforming dull content into something more playful, interactive, and stimulating by appealing to the emotions and psychology of your community members;

 - Run competitions.
-It works well to boost collaboration.
-You could propose as a weekly prize or award badges;
+It works well to boost collaborations and you could propose a weekly price or award badges;

 Bonus: Covid community engagement strategies